Consumption tax is the tax on “consumption” as its name indicates.

 So there is a concern that taxable business operators become reluctant to deal with the exempt business operators.

-I believe that you can make it happen together with your tax accountant and good use of the cloud accounting.
+I believe that you can make it happen together with your tax accountant and good use of cloud accounting.